Mission and vision

 Terms of reference

-- Facilitating networking, collaboration and communication among Chief Nursing and Midwifery Officers in South Pacific as well as for the Global Network of WHO CC for Nursing and Midwifery Development.
+- Facilitating networking, collaboration and communication among Chief Nursing and Midwifery Officers in South Pacific.

-- Capacity building to strengthen health systems and human resources for health to respond to priority health challenges.
+- Building capacity to strengthen health systems and human resources for health to respond to priority health challenges.

-- Contributing to strengthening health workforce regulation and education toward improving quality of services.
+- Strengthening health workforce regulation and education toward improving quality of services.

-- Strengthening the capacity of the maternal health workforce through improved midwifery education and practice to improve maternal and child health services.
+- Strengthening the capacity of the maternal, aged care and palliative health workforce through improved education and practice to improve maternal, child, and aged care health services.